BlueStamp-Engineering-2022/Sindu_BSE_Project/index.md

 ![Headstone Image][![IMG-3396-1-1.jpg](https://i.postimg.cc/d10kF0bp/IMG-3396-1-1.jpg)]

-# :three: Final Milestone
+# Final Milestone
 My final milestone is the increased reliability and accuracy of my robot.
 I ameliorated the sagging and fixed the reliability of the finger.
 As discussed in my second milestone, the arm sags because of weight.
 I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
 I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
 Now, I make sure to constantly tighten the screws at that joint.

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}

-# :two: Second Milestone
+# Second Milestone
 My second milestone was the hardware portion of the project.
 This aspect was relatively simple, and surprisingly, the most difficult part of this portion was to get hummingbirds to come to my feeder.
 The materials I used were:
 * a hummingbird feeder
 * a small, high-quality camera (the REMALI 4K Ultra HD Sports Action Camera)